Project Purpose

 Data Sources and Tooling

 The app stores holdings, snapshots, and transaction updates in a local database workflow.
-Market prices come from Yahoo Finance endpoints with checks for ticker resolution and tradability.
-It supports several asset types and includes fallback logic where direct lookup is difficult.
+Market prices come from Yahoo Finance endpoints, with checks for ticker resolution and tradability.
+Several asset types are supported, with fallback logic where direct lookup is difficult.

-Development has used AI coding and research tools to speed build work, testing, and analysis.
-Even so, outputs are interpreted inside this project framework.
-The tools support the process, but they do not replace accountability.
+Development uses AI coding and research tools to speed delivery, testing, and analysis.
+Even so, outputs are always interpreted inside this project framework.
+The tools support the process; they do not replace accountability.

-The engineering style stays simple on purpose: readable PHP components, predictable routing, and shared render helpers for consistent metadata and layout.
+The engineering style stays intentionally simple: readable PHP components, predictable routing, and shared render helpers for consistent metadata and layout.

 Important Limitations